Xromi 100 mg/ml oral solution

 Primary stroke prevention (TWiTCH study)

-Transcranial Doppler (TCD) with Transfusions Changing to Hydroxycarbamide (TWiTCH) was an NHLBI-funded Phase III multicenter, randomized clinical trial comparing 24 months of standard treatment (monthly blood transfusions) to alternative treatment (hydroxycarbamide) in 121 children aged 4-16 years with Sickle Cell Disease and abnormal TCD velocities (≥ 200 cm/s) who had received at least 12 months of chronic transfusions and did not have severe vasculopathy, documented clinical stroke, or transient ischaemic attack..
+Transcranial Doppler (TCD) with Transfusions Changing to Hydroxycarbamide (TWiTCH) was an NHLBI-funded Phase III multicenter, randomized clinical study comparing 24 months of standard treatment (monthly blood transfusions) to alternative treatment (hydroxycarbamide) in 121 children aged 4-16 years with Sickle Cell Disease and abnormal TCD velocities (≥ 200 cm/s) who had received at least 12 months of chronic transfusions and did not have severe vasculopathy, documented clinical stroke, or transient ischaemic attack.
 The primary objective of this study was to examine if hydroxycarbamide could maintain TCD velocities after an initial period of transfusions as effectively as chronic blood transfusions.

 Subjects assigned to standard treatment (n = 61) continued to receive monthly blood transfusions to maintain 30% HbS or lower, while those assigned to the alternative treatment (n = 60), after having received blood transfusions for a mean duration of 4.5 years (± 2.8), started oral hydroxycarbamide at 20 mg/kg/day, which was escalated to each participant's maximum tolerated dose.
-This study used a non-inferiority trial design with a primary endpoint of TCD velocity at 24 months, controlling for baseline (enrollment) values.
+This study used a non-inferiority study design with a primary endpoint of TCD velocity at 24 months, controlling for baseline (enrolment) values.
 The non-inferiority margin was 15 cm/s.
 At the first scheduled interim analysis, non-inferiority was shown and the sponsor terminated the study.
 Final model-based TCD velocities were 143 cm/s (95% CI 140-146) in children who received standard transfusions and 138 cm/s (95% CI 135-142) in those who received hydroxycarbamide, with a difference of 4.54 cm/s (95% CI 0.10-8.98).
 Non-inferiority (p = 8.82× 10-16) and post-hoc superiority (p = 0.023) were met.
 There was no difference in life-threatening neurological events between the treatment groups.
 Iron overload improved more in the hydroxycarbamide than the transfusion arm, with a greater average change in serum ferritin (– 1805 versus – 38 ng/mL; p < 0.0001) and liver iron concentration (average = – 1.9 mg/g versus +2.4 mg/g dry weight liver; p = 0.0011).

 5.2 Pharmacokinetic properties